★★★★★

 PubMed / Cells

-Mechanistic review relevant to KPV and alpha-MSH-related anti-inflammatory peptide questions; not a treatment claim.
+Mechanistic review relevant to anti-inflammatory and gut-barrier peptide questions; not a treatment claim.

 View source →